cicsdev/cics-bundle-scripts/README.md

 ## Usage

 ~~~~
-Usage:  validatecicsbunde [-hv] -r FILE DIRECTORY

-Validate the CICS bundle specified by DIRECTORY using the rules specified by FILE.
+Validate the CICS bundle specified by DIRECTORY against a rule specified by the -f -x -e options
-The script return code is set to 0 if all rules validate, otherwise it is set to >0
+and/or the rules specified in FILE.
+The script return code is set to 0 if all rules validate to
+true, otherwise it is set to > 0.

 Options:
 	-h, --help						Help
-        -r, --rules FILE        Rules file
-        -v, --verbose           Verbose output
+	-v, --verbose					Verbose messages

-Example:
-        validatecicsbunde -r ~/rules/production.txt ~/built/bundles/MyBundle
+	-f, --filepattern FILEPATTERN	Rule file pattern
+	-x, --xpath XPATH				Rule XPath to evaluate
+	-e, --regex REGEX				Rule regular expression that the XPath is required to match
+	-r, --rules FILE				File containing a rules
 	DIRECTORY is the CICS bundle directory to be validated.

-FILE is a text file containing rules, one on each line, in the following format:
+	FILE is a file containing a logical set of rules, one on each line.
+Comments starting with
-        file xpath regex

-        where:

-        file is the file patthern, such as *.urimap or cics.xml
-        xpath is the xpath expression to evaluate
-        regex is the regular express the xpath expression must match

-        Comments starting with #, blank lines, and tab characters are ignored
+	#, blank lines, and tab characters are ignored.
+Each rule in FILE should follow the format:
+	FILEPATTERN XPATH REGEX

+Examples:
+	For CICS bundle catalog.example.service validate that all *.urimap files contain an attribute
+	'name' with a value that starts with the characters EX:
+	$(basename "$0") '-f "*.urimap" -x "string(//@name)" -e "^EX" -v catalog.example.service

+	For CICS bundle catalog.example.service validate the rules specified in file
+	~/rules/production.txt:
+	$(basename "$0") "-r ~/rules/production.txt catalog.example.service

 Example ~/rules/production.txt:
 	# The resource name for all URIMAPs must start with EX
 	*.urimap string(//@name) ^EX

-        # All URIMAP scheme attribute must be HTTP
+	# For URIMAPs the scheme attribute must be HTTP
 	*.urimap string(//@scheme) HTTP

-        # All URIMAP authenticate attribute must be NO
+	# For URIMAPs the authenticate attribute must be NO
 	*.urimap string(//@authenticate) NO

-        # All WEBSERVICE pipeline attribute must be PIPE01
+	# For WEBSERVICEs the pipeline attribute must be PIPE01
 	*.webservice string(//@pipeline) PIPE01

-        # All WEBSERVICE wsdlfile attribute must be present
+	# For WEBSERVICEs the wsdlfile attribute must be present
 	*.webservice boolean(//*[@validation]) true

-        # JVMSERVER resource must not be present
+	# The JVMSERVER resource must not be present
-        cics.xml boolean(//*[local-name()='define'][@type=http://www.ibm.com/xmlns/prod/cics/bundle/JVMSERVER]) false
+	cics.xml boolean(//*[local-name()='define'][@type=\"http://www.ibm.com/xmlns/prod/cics/bundle/JVMSERVER\"]) false
 ~~~~